Our ‘Drive for 5’

 Who are the main shareholders of Celtic?

-The movement and ownership of shares is a fluid and continuously changes.
-Everyday shares are bought and sold.
-The link below is a live insight to the current holding and the detail below is correct as of 23/08/2022 @ 13:00.
+The movement and ownership of shares is fluid and continuously changes.
+Shares are bought and sold every day.
+The link below is a live insight to the current position.

 https://www.marketscreener.com/quote/stock/CELTIC-PLC-4002029/company/